Home AlsaceCycling in Alsace: the 3 Countries Loop

 Where to stay in Arlesheim?
 Hotel Gasthof zum Ochsen

-This 4-star hotel installed in an old traditional house welcomes cycle tourists with adapted equipment, and it is the first of this type in northwestern Switzerland.
-There is a special spot in the parking lot for bikes, including the necessary tools to plug in your electric bike during your stay (which is extremely practical, I must admit).
-We stayed with Mathilde in a large double room with two extremely comfortable single beds.
-And the breakfast was also of very good quality, which is always an appreciable plus.
+This 4-star hotel, housed in an old traditional building, welcomes cycle tourists with adapted amenities and is the first of its kind in northwestern Switzerland.
+There is a special spot in the parking lot for bikes, including everything you need to plug in your electric bike during your stay (which is extremely convenient, I have to admit).
+Mathilde and I stayed in a large double room with two extremely comfortable single beds.
+And the breakfast was also of very high quality, which is always an appreciated plus.

-The great tip: for hotel guests, there is a bar on each floor with free drinks available (beer from a Basel brewery, mineral water, Nespresso coffee, and tea), as well as fresh fruit.
+Good deal: for hotel guests, there is a bar on every floor with complimentary drinks available (beer from a Basel brewery, mineral water, Nespresso coffee, and tea), as well as fresh fruit.

-Hotel Gasthof zum Ochsen in Bad Bellingen with storefront Metzgerei Tenzer.
+Hotel Gasthof zum Ochsen in Bad Bellingen with Metzgerei Tenzer storefront.

 Hotel Gasthof zum Ochsen